-Every year we have some local press covering our ride, and they usually write couple words about me as I’m the only non-native French speaker.
-On the finish photo in the local paper Nice-Matin I’m keeping a bike over my head at the center.
-I seem to be the only woman on the photo, as I probably was the first to arrive, but we did have about 6 women over 100 participants, each and every has a uniquely strong and beautiful personality.
+Every year, we have some local press covering our ride, and they usually write couple words about me as I’m the only non-native French speaker.
+On the finish photo in the local paper Nice-Matin I’m holding a bike over my head at the center.
+I seem to be the only woman on the photo, as I probably was the first to arrive, but we did have about six women over 100 participants, each and every has a uniquely strong and beautiful personality.

 Just couple weeks before my French ride this year, I did a mountain climb in California.
 Mt Shasta is a potentially active volcano at the southern end of Cascade Range with an altitude of 14,179 ft (4,322 m).
 Unfortunately, we did not reach the summit as all of the other participants were turning back one by one during our climb, and eventually I had to turn back from the summit as well to descend the last climber who had no energy to continue.
 I hope to bring Women @ Capgemini to this summit next time!

 But to experience these feelings of self-fight and conquest there is no need for travels, vacation time, and a lot of investment.
 When at home, I live in New Jersey close to New York City, I love biking with my New York Cycling Club buddies and participating in local running events.
 Just last weekend, I took a second place in my age category in Coney Island Half Marathon.
 This only happened, I think, due to very hot weather, I’m not that fast but can sometimes outperform others in extreme weather conditions 😊 Last time I stood on a podium was in 2012 being the second fastest woman running 100 floors upstairs on top of the tallest skyscraper of China, so I was happy to have this honor once again.